clusterfudge/heare-developer/README.md

 3. **File Management**: Read, write, and list files/directories within the sandbox.
 4. **Bash Command Execution**: Run bash commands with some restrictions for security.
 5. **Permission Management**: Control access to files and directories with granular permissions.
-6. **Tool Integration**: Use built-in tools for various tasks like adding/removing files, modifying permissions, and more.
+6. **Tool Integration**: Use built-in tools for various tasks.
-7. **Syntax Highlighting**: Enjoy syntax highlighting and autocompletion for a better user experience.
+7. **Syntax Highlighting**: Enjoy syntax highlighting for a better user experience.
 8. **Chat History**: Maintain and review chat history for context preservation.
 9. **Token Usage Tracking**: Monitor token usage and associated costs for each interaction.
+10. **Multiple AI Models**: Choose from different Claude AI models.
+11. **Customizable Sandbox Mode**: Set different sandbox modes for file operations.

 ## Installation